 Elira listened to Andrew’s tale, and in his account knew the truth of his words… he was her half brother.
 There was a lethal threat growing in the core of the empire.
 The Inquisition was interested in his tale.
 It didn’t not matter to most of them how many villages had been destroyed, except in how it increased the credibility of this threat, and they did not care how many people had died, except that it would make Syllia’s defeat that much more worthy of reward.
 They were cold, cynical, ambitious… and in Elira, Andrew found someone who’s hatred for Syllia matched his own.
 If it was true that this was all being done by the same elf slave that had murdered his family — and as the months passed, more tales came to their ears that seemingly testified to Andrew’s account and vindicated his long-held suspicions — then he would be the one most perfectly positioned to end it.
 And with each year that passed, it became more certain.
 Before long, Syllia proclaimed her open defiance to the empire, and she and her army made their existence known, taking one of the great old fortresses from the time of the war and butchering its garrison.

-Andrew’s patrons saw as things became more dire, and over the next two years they taught him and prepared him while the empire’s forces suffered one defeat after another.
+The Inquisition saw as things became more dire, and over the next two years Elira na dhers taught him and prepared him while the Empire’s forces suffered one defeat after another.
 What armies humanity had were small and scattered, and they could not muster enough strength to crush the elves.
 Not quick enough.
 If they’d been aware sooner, maybe… but the ruling class had missed the signs, or ignored them, until it was much too late, and now they paid the price for their complacency.
-Soon, it became clear that if Syllia was not stopped, the empire would fall, and humanity would suffer far worse retribution than it had dealt to the elves so many centuries ago.
+Soon, it became clear that if Syllia was not stopped, the empire would fall, and humanity would suffer far worse retribution e ven than it had dealt to the elves so many centuries ago.

 He only hated them, and most of all he hated their so-called goddess.

 He was mankind’s last champion, and none but his patrons even knew who he was.
-Syllia had only one weakness, one inclosable seem in her armor.
+Syllia had only one weakness, one irreparable seam in her armor.
 And through that weakness, she was the weakness of all her army.
-Her Oathmark alone, she could not rewrite… and so she alone could still be reclaimed by a master of the bloodline who held the right to her Oathword.
+Her Oathmark alone she could not rewrite… and so she alone could still be reclaimed by a master of the bloodline who held the right to her Oathword.
 Andrew was the last of the house of Tarn, the last to hold the right to claim her, and through her, he could subdue her entire army.

-On the twenty-sixth year after Syllia’s escape, seven years by seven years by seven years since Andrew was orphaned, he made his way into the camp of the enemy, who journeyed to take capital and conquer the empire.
+On the twenty-first year after Syllia’s escape, seven years by seven years by seven years since Andrew was orphaned, he made his way into the camp of the enemy who had journeyed to take capital and conquer the empire.

 If he failed, it would be the end for humanity.
 If he succeeded, elves would never again have the chance to overthrow their masters.
 There would be no peaceful reconciliation.
 There could be no forgiveness or atonement.